History of Oman in Timeline

 1996: Basic Statute of the State issued

-In 1996, the Basic Statute of the State, operating as Oman's constitution, was issued.
+In 1996, the Basic Statute of the State was issued in Oman, operating as a constitution for the country.

 1997: Women granted right to vote

-In 1997, women in Oman were granted the right to vote and stand for election to the Majlis al-Shura.
+In 1997, a royal decree was issued granting women the right to vote, and stand for election to the Majlis al-Shura, the Consultative Assembly of Oman.

-In 1998, Bait Al Zubair Museum, a private, family-funded museum, opened its doors to the public.
+In 1998, Bait Al Zubair Museum, a private, family-funded museum, opened to the public, displaying the family's collection of Omani artifacts.

 In 1999, Bait Al Zubair Museum received Sultan Qaboos' Award for Architectural Excellence.

-In 2000, 99 percent of Oman's population had access to health care services.
-In 2000, Oman's health system was ranked number 8 by the WHO.
+In 2000, 99 percent of the population in Oman had access to health care services, and Oman's health system was ranked number 8 by the WHO.

 2000: Bait Muzna Gallery Established